TUBS-ISF/ArchiCorC/README.md

-# ContractIDE
+# ArchiCorC (formerly ContractIDE)

-An extensible framework for multi-viewpoint contracts.
+An extensible framework for CBSE that interfaces with CorC via an interface description language.

 ## Installation (briefly explained)